karthika-malladi0/mind-mate/README.md

 The database file (`mindmate.db`) is already included but will also auto-update when the application runs.

 ---
+# Learnings and challenges
+   - Integration issues: As this is our first time trying to integrate, we faced a ton of issues and in the process of fixing them we invested more time in fixing than creating something new.
+   - Achieving agreement on design choices had been very difficult for us as we all had different ideas and asthetic on UI/ user experiences.

 # 🧠 What This Project Demonstrates